pearlza/pearlza/README.md

 <h4><p align="center"><b>Please don't just friend me out of the blue without even speaking to me first, we have to have interacted somewhat first before I even consider it, especially if you have no socials indicating your stances on certain fandom opinions that I feel very strongly about.</b></p></h4>
 <h4><p align="center"><b>That being said, please don't be afraid to start a chat with me if we have similar interests!
 I have been informed by some friends that they were too intimidated to talk to me at first, and that's not the vibe I'm trying to go for at all ;-; I swear I'm friendly I'm just wary of parasocial weirdos who come at me with the <s>c!sbi</s> family headcanon</b></p></h4>

 ***

+<p align="center">DNI if you unironically call someone as young as 18-21 "unc" (overused and factually incorrect in almost all cases, basically just a brainrot term), constantly use brainrot words/abbreviations for normal already short words, or consistently misspell some of the easiest possible words in the English language or replace them with words that sound the same but mean something completely different.
+I'd prefer to only interact with people who have a similar maturity and language education level to me.</p>
+<p align="center">Seriously, how are people on the other side of the globe whose first language isn't even English spelling better that half the teenagers on the internet whose first language IS English?
+The level of English education teenagers in the US have is basically below elementary atp.
+What will motivate kids to be better?
+At least be smarter than the people you dislike out of spite, if nothing else.</p>

+***